Skip to main content

 bin/cbicall validate-resources

-Validate a bundle from a custom catalog file:
+Validate a resource from a custom catalog file:

 bin/cbicall validate-resources \